Members of The Plenary

-Between 2004 and 2005 he was the Secretary of the Argos Chair on Nuclear Safety sponsored by the Spanish Nuclear Safety Council and, from 1995 to 2002, he was the Deputy Director of the Higher Technical School of Industrial Engineering of Barcelona.
-He has collaborated in 12 missions from the International Atomic Energy Agency (IAEA) to different countries, such as Argentina, Austria, China, United States or Vietnam, among others.
+Between 2004 and 2005 he was secretary of the Argos Chair in Nuclear Safety sponsored by the Nuclear Safety Council, and Deputy Director of the Higher Technical School of Industrial Engineering of Barcelona from 1995 to 2002.
+He has collaborated in 13 missions of the International Atomic Energy Organization (IAEA) for different countries such as Saudi Arabia, Argentina, Austria, China, the United States or Vietnam, among others

 Francisco Castejón Magaña was born in Munébrega (Zaragoza) in 1961.
 He holds a Ph.D. in Physics from the Complutense University of Madrid.
 From 1986 to the present, he was a Fusion researcher at the CIEMAT National Fusion Laboratory.
 He also worked in Cadarache (France, 1988) and Kharkov (Ukraine, 1992).